Syr0ws/FastInventory/README.md

 }
 ```

-After being added as dependency, you must initialize the library by following this [tutorial](https://syrows-development.gitbook.io/craftventory/get-started/initialize-the-library).
+After being added as a dependency, you must initialize the library by following this [tutorial](https://syrows-development.gitbook.io/craftventory/get-started/initialize-the-library).

 ## Documentation